Humanoid World Models: Open World Foundation Models for Humanoid Robotics: Introduction

 \section{Introduction}

 Autonomous humanoid robots have the potential to transform both industry and daily life by automating tasks that are dull, dangerous, or physically demanding \cite{humanoid_ref}.
 Their human-like morphology allows them to operate in spaces built for people, interact naturally with humans, and easily learn from teleoperated demonstrations.
-Realizing this promise, however, requires more than hardware: these agents must be equipped with sophisticated models of reasoning to navigate the complexity and unpredictability of real-world environments.
+However, in order to navigate the complexity and unpredictability of real-world environments these agents require sophisticated reasoning capabilities.